 Expected significance

 The required accuracy for satellite remote sensing of SST for climate research and applications is very stringent, but it is a good target as in striving to achieve it we will generate data sets that can contribute to many research activities.
-The target accuracy is ± 0.1 K with a decadal stability of 0.04 K (Ohring et al., 2005) is very challenging not only to achieve but also to demonstrate convincingly whether the targets have been attained.
+The target accuracy is ± 0.1 K with a decadal stability of 0.04 K (Ohring et al., 2005) is very challenging not only to achieve, but also to demonstrate convincingly whether these targets have been attained.
 Determining the accuracies of satellite-derived SSTskin by comparing then with independent measurements from using ship-board radiometers (Minnett et al., 2001; Jessup et al., 2002; Donlon et al., 2008; Donlon et al., 2014), by being a comparison of “like-with-like,” removes much of the error and uncertainty introduced by using subsurface temperature measurements taken from drifting or moored buoys (Interim Sea Surface Temperature Science Team, 2010; Minnett, 2003; Minnett and Smith, 2014).
-However, the number is ship-board radiometers is small, whereas the number of drifting and moored buoys is large, so that an optimum way forward to assess the accuracies of satellite derived SSTs is to use both (Minnett, 2010; Minnett and Corlett, 2012).
+However, the number is ship-board radiometers is small, whereas the number of drifting and moored buoys is large, so that an optimal way forward to assess the accuracies of satellite derived SSTs is to use both (Minnett, 2010; Minnett and Corlett, 2012).

-Our proposal dovetails with the activities in the recently awarded grant in the NASA Participating Investigator Program “Sea-surface temperatures from Copernicus Sentinel-3s and EUMETSAT Polar System Second Generation (EPS-SG)” (NNX17AL69G) that extends resources and techniques developed in the expiring MODIS and VIIRS grants to the PI to the SSTskin retrievals of the Sea and Land Surface Temperature Radiometer (SLSTR) on the European Sentinel-3 satellites, and the METimage radiometer on the next generation EUMETSAT polar orbiting meteorological satellites.
+Our proposal dovetails with the activities in the recentgrant awarded by the NASA Participating Investigator Program “Sea-surface temperatures from Copernicus Sentinel-3s and EUMETSAT Polar System Second Generation (EPS-SG)” (NNX17AL69G) to this proposal’s PI.
+This grant extends resources and techniques developed in the expiring MODIS and VIIRS grants to the SSTskin retrievals of the Sea and Land Surface Temperature Radiometer (SLSTR) on the European Sentinel-3 satellites, and the METimage radiometer on the next generation EUMETSAT polar orbiting meteorological satellites.

 Background